How To Make iPhone Apps – Object Oriented Programming and Classes

 Remember, a header file tells other classes what variables, methods and properties are available with your class.
 So if your class wants to refer to stuff in another class, you have to import their header file.

-In this case, we’re importing the Header file of some core Apple classes.
+In this case, we’re importing the header file of some core Apple classes.

 Next, you also notice something beside the name of our class.
-What is this “: NSObject”?
+What is this : NSObject?
+This is another object oriented programming concept called inheritance.

 8. About Class Inheritance

-Not in the sense of money, but in every other sense, Superhero is going to “inherit” all the methods, properties and variables of a class called “NSObject”.
+Not in the sense of money, but in every other sense, Superhero is going to inherit all the methods, properties and variables of a class called NSObject.

 For example, if I was going to create a Spiderman class and I noticed that my Spiderman and Ironman class had a lot of methods or properties in common, I could create a Superhero class that had the commonalities, and then get both my Spiderman and Ironman classes to inherit from the Superhero class.